snowtimber/aws-batch-gpu-processing-demo/README.md

 The benchmark runs identical image processing operations on both GPU and CPU instances, allowing you to:

-1. Compare execution times between GPU and CPU
+1. Compare execution times between GPU and CPU on the same workloads
 2. Measure acceleration factors for different operations
 3. Evaluate cost-effectiveness of GPU vs CPU for image workloads
 4. Test scaling behavior with different batch and image sizes